sictweb/bti425-2020/notes/react-forms-intro.md

 > Change the "submit" `<button>` to an `<input type='submit'`.
 > Must always call `e.preventDefault()` in the "submit" event handler.

-> General HTML Forms reference info:
-> Review the docs about [HTML forms](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms) and [native form widgets](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/The_native_form_widgets).

 <br>

 ### Summary of guidance

-Write a `handleChange` function.
-Write code for each form element (or code that will work for all form elements).
+Write a general-purpose `handleChange` function, and then write code for each form element (or code that will work for all form elements).

 Write a `handleSubmit` function, to handle a "submit" `<button>`.

 In the constructor:
+* Bind the two functions (above) to `this`.
 * Create state properties to hold the form element data.
-* Bind the two functions (above) to `this`.

 In the markup of each form element, add the `handleChange` handler.